- The movie Willard is the 2003 remake of the 1971 classic by the same name.

 Ass Animal Control: 01, since the new set of rats in this movie would not have been influenced by Willard’s power commanding them to obey Ben.

 For the other rats, see our Animals File.

 The rats obey Willard because of his powers but they will also follow Ben or even act on their own when commands are not given.

 Rats moving in swarms.
 Nine or more rats receive a Team Attack bonus of -4 OV.
 If attacking more than one opponent, they may use this bonus to make more effective Multi-attacks.

-Socrates was killed by Frank Martin.
-It took several strikes to kill him.
+It took several strikes for Frank to kill Socrates.
 Willard was right outside the door, so, I assume he was fueling Socrates with Hero Points for LDD but still he could only take so much.

 Height and Weight were grabbed from the web for the actor.

 Source of Character: The 2003 film Willard.
 Character portrayed by Crispin Glover.